yigitdemirkan/CS210-Fall-2024-Project/README.md

 # 4. Findings
 The statistical test showed that there was a significant drop in interactions during exam periods.
 This means that, on average, I interact less with Instagram during my exam periods.
 This finding might reflect that my focus shifts more towards studying and other exam-related activities, leading to reduced social media activity.

-On the other hand, according to the prediciton of ML model, the top 5 topics which are most likely to attarct my attention are:
+On the other hand, according to the prediciton of ML model, the top 5 topics which are most likely to attract my attention are:
 1) Types of Sports
 2) Beauty Product Types
 3) Video Games by Game Mechanics